mikepsinn/desci-exchange-v1/packages/desci-exchange/contracts/data-gem/README.md

 Data Gems bestow their holder with magical powers enabling them to transcend the physical world and see an aspect of its inter-dimensionally linked digital twin.

-A more boring way to put it, is to say that Data Gems are ERC721 tokens that give the holder the ability to decrypt a Lit Protocol encrypted data stream.
+A more boring way to put it, is to say that Data Gems are NFT tokens that give the holder the ability to decrypt a data stream.

 They can be mined by the Analog Twin in the Digital Twin Safe and can be given or sold to other Analog Twins.